lucasjoliveau/doc/en/applications/essentials/export_import_data.md

 ID between people and companies (`person_1` and `company_1`, who shared the same ID 1 in the original database).

-The two files produced are ready to be imported in Odoo without any modifications.
+The two files produced are ready to be imported in Konvergo ERP without any modifications.
 After having imported these two CSV files, there are four contacts and three companies (the first two contacts are linked to the first company).
 Keep in mind to first import the companies, and then the people.